SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/spectralgraphs.md

 	**Periodogram's properties**

-7. The periodogram was one of the earliest tools used for the analysis of time series in the frequency domain.
+7. The [periodogram](../theory/spectral_periodogram.html) was one of the earliest tools used for the analysis of time series in the frequency domain.
 It enables the user to identify the dominant periods (or frequencies) of a time series.
     In general, the periodogram is a wildly fluctuating estimate of the spectrum with a high variance and is less stable than an auto-regressive spectrum.
-For a detailed description of a periodogram see the *JDemetra+ Reference Manual* (2017), item 7.3.1.

 	{: .text-center.image-wrapper}